geoserver/geoserver/doc/en/user/source/community/wfs-templating/configuration.rst

 Given the above configuration file, the plugin will act in the following way:

- * the encoding of nested arrays and objects will be skipped, by encoding only their attributes;
+ * the encoding of nested arrays and objects will be skipped, by encoding only their attributes.
- * arrays' and objects' attribute names will be concatenated with the ones of their json attributes;
+ * Arrays' and objects' attribute names will be concatenated with the ones of their json attributes.
- * the final output will have a flat list of attributes with names produced by the concatenation.
+ * The final output will have a flat list of attributes with names produced by the concatenation.

 An example output, give this configuration file, can be seen in the output section.